-what do these terms mean: choose the right word to match the definitions below.
+What do these terms mean?
+Choose the right word to match the definitions below.
 Independence Confidentiality Fulfilment Privacy Individuality Choice Dignity Respect 1.
 Observing an individual's right to their personal life, free from intrusion.
-Respect for an individual's self-esteem, worth and value at all times.
-Support for an individual that acknowledges their right to think and act without being influenced by others.
-Providing opportunities for an individual to select from a range of options.
-Each individual is unique and has different needs and aspirations.
-Treating each individual as someone of worth and value.
-7. Treating information you individual as their prope sharing it with their con agreed guidelines. erty, and only 8.
-Being able to achieve po and abilities in all aspec •
+2. Respect for an individual's self-esteem, worth and value at all times.
+3. Support for an individual that acknowledges their right to think and act without being influenced by others.
+4. Providing opportunities for an individual to select from a range of options.
+5. Each individual is unique and has different needs and aspirations.
+6. Treating each individual as someone of worth and value.
+Treating information you have about an individual as their property, and only sharing it with their consent and under agreed guidelines.
+8. Being able to achieve personal aspirations and abilities in all aspects of daily living.